Nasdanika/server-side-java-development-for-innovators/chapter-1-user-stories/README.md

+# User Stories

+As you probably remember from the beginning of the previous chapter, our boss told us about a meeting with the business folks.
+The action of this chapter happens after that promised meeting.

+* Overview
+  * Guest - login, registration.
+  * Registered users - browse accounts, statements, transactions.
 * Write stories
+* Browse stories, actors/users, and their relationships by running in Eclipse.
+* Write [actor interfaces](../GLOSSARY.md#Actor) with blank implementations and (pending) tests.
 * Build
-* Browse stories, protagonists, and their relationships.
-TODO - Story diagrams.
-* Docker
-* Links - GitHub commit, DockerHub image
-* Test actors and methods,
-* Pending tests, link tests to user stories - empty flask icon for pending.
-Recolor - red content flask for failed and orange for errors.
-* Build
 * Browse documentation and test results
 * Docker image.

+[TODO]: # (Story diagrams.)
+[TODO]: # (Red flask for failed and yellow flask for error tests.
+Empty flask for pending tests.)